davidlougheed/strkit/README.md

 [recommended workflow](https://github.com/PacificBiosciences/apps-scripts/tree/master/RepeatAnalysisTools)
 for CCS alignment in this scenario.

-If you're using HiFi reads as input, **use the `--realign` option** to get a greater proportion of reads incorporated into the computed genotypes.
-This should not add much performance overhead.
+If you're using HiFi reads as input, **use the `--hq` and `--realign` options** to get better genotype calculation and a greater proportion of reads incorporated into the computed genotypes, respectively.
+These should not add much performance overhead.

 If more than one read file is specified, the reads will be pooled.
 This can come in handy if you have e.g. multiple flow cells of the same sample split into different BAM files, or the reads are